 Anne Leiper, our trained collaborative lawyer

-Director and co-founder of LGFL Ltd, Anne Leiper is a trained collaborative lawyer and an active member of a local collaborative law practice group (POD).
+Director and co-founder of LGFL Ltd, Anne Leiper is a trained collaborative lawyer and a member of a local collaborative law practice group.
 Anne has helped many families come to a mutually acceptable separation or divorce agreement without the involvement of the courts.

 Is collaborative law right for my situation?

-Due to the face-to-face meetings involved, collaborative law is not appropriate for every case.
+Due to the face-to-face meetings involved, collaborative law is not for everyone.
 If the collaborative law process breaks down, we could no longer represent you in any future court proceedings.